 A glass of frosé is perfect on its own, a welcome treat, especially in the heat.
 But if you want to serve a little plate of something to go with, you can’t go wrong with a flavorful appetizer!
 Here are three awesome appetizer options, just for inspiration:

 - Crostini: What could be more perfect than crostini and frozen rosé?
 These fancy little hors d’oeuvres can be made in a million ways.
 Check out my Strawberry Brie Crostini.

 - Ranch Veggie Bars: Somewhat like a crostini, but with soft crescent dough for the base, Ranch Veggie Bars are topped with a layer of creamy ranch, plus crisp raw vegetables.
 Easy and healthy!

-- Sliders: Any kind of slider is fine with me, but I must admit that these Pork Tenderloin Sliders with Spicy Mango Coleslaw are really special!
+- Sliders: Any kind of slider is fine with me, but I must admit that these Turkey Sliders are really special!
 The fabulous tropical flavors just scream summer, and go beautifully with watermelon frosé.

 Believe it or not, leftover frosé is really easy to save for another time!
 Just like making them ahead, you can freeze leftovers for later.
 All you have to do is pour it into an ice cube tray, freeze, and then store the cubes in a zip-top bag.
 Next time you’d like to make this drink, just blend up the cubes, and there you go!

 Looking for more bright and fruity cocktails for summer?
 Here are a few more of my favorites:

 - Watermelon Margaritas

 - Aperol Spritz Cocktail

 - Peach Moscow Mule